14th Street corridor

 This Brooklyn-based transplant, co-owned by Washington natives, made its DC debut last fall.
 The brewery is famous for its IPAs, which you can sip from a 5,000-square-foot taproom or covered roof deck.

-This article appears in the August 2021 issue of Washingtonian.
+A version of this article appears in the August 2021 issue of Washingtonian.